iXo/pcapreplay/README.md

 ### Usage :

-pcapreplay can be used like tcpreplay on the cli only, but you can also ask for a MMI to be able to use step by step functionnality.
+pcapreplay can be used like tcpreplay on the command line only, but you can also ask for a MMI to be able to use step by step functionnality.

 Command line options :